soon-yau/upgpt/README.md

-## Changes
-#### 5th June 2023
-Training data and script released - pose transfer with bounding box as RPM.
-This concludes all the planned releases.

-#### 1st June 2023
-I have updated the code for pose interpolation.
-However, you will need to download the new model file interp_256.zip (previously pt_256.zip).
-The app now also come with pre-loaded style images and generated examples.

 # UPGPT
 This is the official Github repo for the paper "UPGPT: Universal Diffusion Model for Person Image Generation, Editing and Pose Transfer" https://arxiv.org/abs/2304.08870